mustom/mustom-validator/README.md

 ### Data Transformer
+The validator includes data transformer methods that allow you to transform the input value during the validation process.
 You can use data transformer, when you need to transform value.
-The return value (output) will be changed if you add data transfomer.
+The 'refinement' in return value will be changed if you add data transfomer.
 And, if you add it in the middle of method, the value also changed.
-So, validation
+So, validation methods after the transformer will be applied to the transformed value.

 ```
 // Example 1 : Transform 'mustom' to 'MUSTOM'.
 It will pass validation.